Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 #### As of Date Table

-Next, we provide the PIT's column name for the As of Date table.
+Next, we provide the table name of the PIT's As of Date table.

 === "pit_customer.sql"